 Create a Checklist

 Leverage the small enterprise administration website in your state to gather all the appropriate requirements for ensuring that your business stays compliant.
 In case you fail to locate it, use the US Small Business Administration Website.
 Through the site, search for direct links to the business requirements stipulated by your state or where your business is located.
+For example, if your business is located somewhere around Idaho, focus on conducting a thorough Idaho business entity search.
 Once that is done, make your checklist, not forgetting to outline the necessary framework and timelines.